-The purpose and commitment of the GSSW PhD Program are the production of social work scholars.
+The GSSW Ph.D.
+Program has as its purpose and commitment the production of social work scholars.
 The program provides students the opportunity to actively configure and plan their learning with faculty advising and collaborative mentorship.
-As students move through the many steps of achieving their PhD, their experiences are supported by a vibrant intellectual community committed to the ideals of the social work profession and the advancement of social work scholarship.
+As students move through the many steps of achieving their Ph.D., GSSW affordances include a vibrant intellectual community committed to the ideals of the social work profession and the advancement of social work scholarship.

-The PhD Program emphasizes:
+The Ph.D.
+Program emphasizes:

-- knowledge development in social work; - critical thinking skills and practical inquiry; - collaborative scholarship in substantive areas and in teaching; - integration and connectedness of the educational experience; and - an intellectual culture that values new ideas and discovery.
+- knowledge development in social work science; - mastery of the conduct of scholarly inquiry - development of teaching skills, - publication and presentation of scholarly work, - collaborative scholarship in substantive areas, - an intellectual culture that values new ideas and discovery

-Graduates of the PhD Program are expected to: 1) demonstrate the ability to think conceptually and critically about social work issues; 2) apply knowledge of theory to social work interventions and policies; and 3) use advanced quantitative, qualitative and mixed research methods to increase knowledge related to social work problems.
-Students are expected to enter the program with a basic proficiency in descriptive and inferential statistics.
-Entering students who do not have these competencies are advised to take a basic statistics course prior to enrollment in the program.
+Graduates of the Ph.D.
+Program are expected to: 1) demonstrate the ability to think conceptually and critically about social work issues; 2) apply theoretical and practical reasoning to social work practices, social policy, and; and 3) conduct research that contributes to the social work knowledge base.
+Students are expected to enter the program with a basic proficiency in case study, qualitative analysis, and statistical reasoning.

-In the winter quarter of their first year, students develop an Educational Plan in consultation with the Director of the PhD Program, who is their adviser in the first year of their program.
-This plan includes required core courses in addition to elective courses chosen by students to help them acquire a theory emphasis and the knowledge and skills needed to conduct dissertation and independent research.
-At that time, students may also choose a different adviser for the remainder of their program.
-This may be any GSSW faculty member.
-After completing course work, and prior to being advanced to the dissertation phase, students must successfully complete a Comprehensive Examination that demonstrates thorough knowledge of social work issues, theory, policy, research and special populations.
+In the Winter quarter of their first year, students develop an Educational Plan in consultation with the PhD Program Director, who is their advisor in the first year of their program.
+This plan includes required core courses in addition to elective courses chosen by students to help acquire a theory emphasis and the knowledge and the skills needed to conduct dissertation and independent research.
+At that time, students may also choose a different advisor as they move forward, who may be any member of the professorial line social work faculty.
+After completing course work and prior to being advanced to the dissertation phase, students must successfully complete a Comprehensive Examination that demonstrates thorough knowledge of social work issues, theory, policy, research, and special populations.

 University policy requires a minimum of 135 quarter hours beyond a baccalaureate for the doctor of philosophy degree in social work.
 Up to 60 quarter hours toward this requirement may be credited for "A" or "B" work completed as part of a master's degree conferred through an accredited school of social work.
-Transcripts of students with a master's degree in an academic discipline other than social work will be reviewed, and credit toward the PhD degree will be granted for "A" or "B" work in courses that are sufficiently related to degree requirements.
+Transcripts of students with a master's degree in an academic discipline other than social work will be reviewed, and credit toward the Ph.D. degree will be granted for "A" or "B" work in courses that are sufficiently related to degree requirements.